 I hope you have enjoyed this Puglia itinerary over 10 days.
 If the pace is a bit slow for your liking, you could always add some further stops to suit your preference.
 See my faster 10 day Puglia road trip where you will stay in most places for just one night each.

-Collage of photos of a trip to Puglia, Italy
+Collage of photos of Puglia

 Other Puglia road trip itineraries.